bbauska/W3Cx-2of5/README.md

 The code above will not provide any major visual change to your website yet because we don't have any cells defined.

-<b>Note**: Though there is an attribute for border, the table elements
+<b>Note</b>: Though there is an attribute for border, the table elements
 should be styled using CSS.
 You can use the CSS border property to do that instead.